 What do you mean by variability?
 What is the industry-approved limit for variability?

 Ans: Variability= (Hot Load-Cold load)/Hot load= Spring Constant*displacement/Hot load.
 The limit for variability for variable spring hangers is 25%.

 What are the major parameters you must address while making a Spring Datasheet?

 Ans: Major parameters are: Spring TAG, Cold load/Installed load, Vertical and horizontal movement, Piping design temperature, Piping Material, Insulation thickness, Hydrotest load, Line number, etc.

 How to calculate the height of a Variable Spring hanger?

 Ans: Select the height from the vendor catalog based on spring size and stiffness class.
-For base mounted variable spring hanger the height is mentioned directly.
+For the base-mounted variable spring hanger, the height is mentioned directly.
 It is the spring height.
 For top-mounted variable spring hangers ass spring height with turnbuckle length, clamp/lug length, and rod length.